celador/ForceCode/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs/JohnAaronNelson.ForceCode.png)](https://marketplace.visualstudio.com/items?itemName=JohnAaronNelson.ForceCode)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating/JohnAaronNelson.ForceCode.png)](https://vsmarketplacebadge.apphb.com/rating/JohnAaronNelson.ForceCode.svg)

+## IMPORTANT INFORMATION

+The extension has changed tremendously between versions 3.7.1 and 3.8.0.
+Please read the below information for changes before submitting an issue because you think something doesn't work!
+The contents of this README have changed quite a bit, so pay attention.
+Before we get into details, if you're wanting to upgrade to 3.8.0 then there are a few things you need to do to "convert" the project:

+First or all, you don't need the wsMembers.json file anymore!
+ForceCode now uses file last modified dates to compare for changes!

+1. Create a new project in an empty folder logging into the org who's project you want to convert.
+First thing you will notice is you don't need to input a username into ForceCode, this is because it will grab it from the result of logging in through the browser.
+2. Once the project is made, you can edit your force.json if you'd like to define a seperate directory for each org (Or, you can use a single src directory for all orgs, this makes transfering files between orgs super easy!).
+Take a look at the example config further down the page on how to set this up.
+DON'T TOUCH the username or src options (The "old forcecode" options) as they will change automatically each time you switch orgs.
+This is to keep your place for when you start ForceCode again.
+You can define the srcDefault option if you want orgs that aren't included in the srcs option to all use a certain folder (otherwise they will all use the "src" folder).
+3. Open the old and new projects in a file explorer and copy (or cut) everything out of your src folder and paste it into the new project's src folder for that org.
+4. The "resource-bundle" folder (If applicable) needs to be copied into the new project's src folder (NOT THE ROOT LIKE THE OLD PROJECT).
+Any SOQL, TOQL, or coverage folders can be copied into the src file as well (If desired).
+5. If you don't mind refreshing sObjects for code completion over again for each org then you are done.
+Skip this step and read on.
+If you don't want to refresh your code completion sobjects then go back to the project root of each project (the folder containing the force.json) and copy the .sfdx from the old project into the .forceCode/(USERNAME HERE)/.sfdx folder.
+You're all set now, read on for more info!

 ## Download

 I am in the process of getting permission to publish this on the marketplace, but until then you can download